-Save money and resources.
 Using cloud backup is less expensive than maintaining an on-premises backup system.
 Your organization does not need to purchase or maintain hardware and software, nor worry about getting approval for a capital purchase.
 Instead, you pay a subscription fee that is an operational expense item.

-On-premises or local backups can be destroyed in the event of a local disaster, such as a tornado, hurricane, flood, etc. While your offices and systems may be destroyed, data backed up to the cloud will be isolated from that event, ensuring your organization can get up and running again.
+On-premises or local backups can be destroyed in a local disaster, such as a tornado, hurricane, flood, etc. While your offices and systems may be destroyed, data backed up to the cloud will be isolated from that event, ensuring your organization can get up and running again.

 If you have an internet connection, you can access your backed-up data from anywhere, anytime.
-While restoring a full backup from the cloud can take time, it is fast and easy to download just a few files from the cloud.
+While restoring a full backup from the cloud backup can take time, it is fast and easy to download just a few files from the cloud.

 Cloud backup disadvantages

-Depending on your internet bandwidth and the volume of data, it can take time – from hours to days – to download a full backup from the cloud.
+Depending on your internet bandwidth and the data volume, it can take hours to days to download a full backup from the cloud.

-Be careful and closely scrutinize the cloud provider's policy with regards to canceled contracts.
-You'll want to be sure that you can download your backup if you decide to cancel your contract.
-Be sure to confirm how long the cloud provider will keep your data upon contract cancellation.
+Be careful and closely scrutinize the cloud computing provider's policy about canceled contracts.
+You'll want to be sure you can access and download your backup if you decide to cancel your contract.
+Be sure to confirm how long the cloud backup provider will keep your data upon contract cancellation.

-If you have your backup with one cloud provider and decide to move to another, it can be time-consuming to make the switch.
-While you can simply back up your systems to the new cloud provider, you will want to migrate your older backups to the new cloud infrastructure as well.
-There are some tools to help you perform cloud-to-cloud migrations, but these tools work best if you only have smaller volumes of data.
+If you have your data backup with one cloud provider and decide to move to another, it can be time consuming to make the switch.
+While you can back up your systems to the new cloud provider, you will also want to migrate your older backups to the new cloud infrastructure.
+Some tools help you perform cloud-to-cloud migrations, but these tools work best if you only have smaller volumes of data.

 What is local backup?